Mimar Sinan: Early years and background

 Mimar Sinan was born with the name Joseph in a small town called Ağırnas near the city of Kayseri in Anatolia (as stated in an order by Sultan Selim II).
 His birth is variously placed either between 1489 and 1491 or between 1494 and 1499.
 (Note: According to contemporary biographer, Mustafa Sâi Çelebi, Sinan was born in 1489; Encyclopædia Britannica claims a birthdate of 1490; the Dictionary of Islamic Architecture places it on 1491; and, according to the Turkish professor and architect Reha Günay, some time between 1494 and 1499.)
-His origin is disputed, mainly between Armenian, and Cappadocian Greek.
-One argument that lends credence to his Armenian or Greek background is a decree by Selim II dated Ramadan 7 981 (ca. December 30, 1573), which granted Sinan's request to forgive and spare his relatives from the general exile of Kayseri's Armenian community to the island of Cyprus; this decree was published in the June 1930-May 1931 edition of the Istanbul Turkish journal Türk Tarihi Encümeni Mecmuası.
+His origin is disputed, which is usually stated to be Armenian or Cappadocian Greek.
+According to the Encyclopædia Britannica, Sinan had Armenian or Greek origin.
+One argument that lends credence to his Rum (Orthodox Christian) background is a decree by Selim II dated Ramadan 7 981 (ca. December 30, 1573), which granted Sinan's request to forgive and spare his relatives from the general exile of Kayseri's Rum (Orthodox Christian) community to the island of Cyprus; this decree was published in the June 1930-May 1931 edition of the Istanbul Turkish journal Türk Tarihi Encümeni Mecmuası.
 Godfrey Goodwin stated that "after the Ottoman conquest of Cyprus in 1571, when Selim II decided to repopulate the island by transferring Rum (Orthodox Christian) families from the Karaman Eyalet, Sinan intervened on behalf of his family and obtained two orders from the Sultan in council exempting them from deportation."
-According to several scholars, this means that his family was Cappadocian Greek because the only Orthodox Christians (Rûms) of the region were Greek-speaking.
+Relatives of Mimar Sinan from Ağırnas and a few other villages were also included on the list.
+One of his relatives traveled to Istanbul and explained the situation to Sinan.
+Sinan wrote a petition to the sultan in the form of a letter, requesting that his relatives be removed from the list.
+Selim II granted this request; in this letter, the names of his relatives are given as Üleysi, Kudanşah, and Sarıoğlu Düvenci.
+Furthermore, in the work titled "Tarih-i Edirne" by Örfî Mehmed Ağa, Mimar Sinan himself states that his grandfather's name was "Toğan/Doğan"; all of these names are of Turkish origin, which makes it likely that he came from a Turkified Greek or Christian Turkish family.